BugHunter021/CMDBackDoor/README.md

 # About Program

-1. This is written in `Vb6 without any OCX`.
-2. tested on `Win Server 2019 and Win10` and It works properly.
+This is written in `Vb6 without any OCX`. tested on `Win Server 2019 and Win10` and It works properly.
-c.
 It has two parts, client and server.

 # How to use